 If you only take one thing away from this topic of confidence, I hope it’s this: Confidence is not something you’re either born with or you aren’t.
-It’s not even something you can only have if you had a perfect childhood, were popular in high school, or have been groomed your whole life for leadership.
+It’s not even something you can only have if you had a perfect childhood, you were popular in high school, or you’ve been groomed for leadership your whole life.

 Confidence is a skill you can develop over time.
 It’s like a muscle: If you never use it, it’s weak at first.
-But with some practice and exercise, that muscle will become stronger and using it will become easier.
-Remember, fake it ‘til you feel it!
+But, with some practice and exercise, that muscle will become stronger.
+Using it will become easier.
+Remember: Fake it ‘til you feel it!
 Before you know it, the feelings will be authentic.
-You’ll feel better, stronger, and—most of all—more confident.
+You’ll feel better, stronger and—most of all—more confident.

 Developing and projecting confidence is easier than you think—and a big part of that begins with how you present yourself.
 We feel our best when we look our best!

 In one of my podcast episodes, How to Present Yourself and Dress for Success, I’ll teach you how to dress for success with intention.
 You will be amazed at what you can (and will) achieve!